adstuart/azure-vpn-p2s/intune-azurevpnclient/README.md

 ![](2021-07-27-22-00-53.png)

-# Step 3 - Add Azure VPN Client app to your Store for Business
+##  3. <a name='Step3-AddAzureVPNClientapptoyourStoreforBusiness'></a>Step 3 - Add Azure VPN Client app to your Store for Business

 Under Shop for my Group, Search for the app by name, and click its logo.